-With a cremation rate at 59.3% in 2022 and rising, more families are exploring ash scattering options.
-You can use several ways to memorialize your loved one when scattering cremated remains.
+With the cremation rate at 60.6% in 2023 and rising, more families are exploring ash scattering options.
+You can memorialize your loved one by scattering cremated remains in several ways.
 Here, we have outlined some ‘safe’ ash scattering guidelines and covered some options for families wishing to conduct an ash scattering ceremony or memorial.

 Memorial Garden Ash Scattering